 I mean really!
 It is only outdone by his real hair in mullet style from about the same era:

 Tee hee.
 I had to pop that one in.
-Although we all have photos from the 1980s and 1990s which we would like to forget, so I really shouldn't have...If you really want to get a good dose of Ewan looking very cute in Victorian garb, check him out opposite Renee Zellweger in Miss Potter.
-Cute and sweet all at the same time.
+Although we all have photos from the 1980s and 1990s which we would like to forget, so I really shouldn't have...If you really want to get a good dose of Ewan looking very cute in Victorian garb, check him out opposite Renee Zellweger in Miss Potter

 And there are wonderful, exquisitely acted scenes throughout which did not register with me in the previous dozen or so times I have watched this over the years.
 If you watch the performance given by Phyllida Law (mother of Emma and Sophie Thompson) as old Mrs. Bates...I have never seen a wordless performance so nuanced and hilarious.
 Now I see where her daughters got their talent.
 She randomly tunes in and out, and watching her pick at some dainties on a plate, well...take my word for it.
 It is worth another viewing just for her performance.
 I believe she may have gotten her inspiration for this character from her mother-in-law Annie, who was deaf and lived with the family for 17 years.
-She turned her notes (the best way to keep Annie involved in the household gossip and funny stories) into a book , Notes to my Mother-in-law, which will be on my Christmas list this year:
+She turned her notes (the best way to keep Annie involved in the household gossip and funny stories) into a book , Notes to my Mother-in-law

 And her daughter, in real life as well as in this film, Sophie Thompson, gives the ultimate performance of Miss Bates.
 Just watch her adjust those spectacles and talk, talk, talk.